adamantas/musings/catalyst-side-chain.md

 If anyone sees ideas shared here that are interesting, don’t hesitate to reach out and talk about it.
 This also will be posted on Reddit and Twitter.

+Check out our proposal for the Catalyst Fund 5 Metadata Challenge: [Graph DB Sidechain with Fluree](https://cardano.ideascale.com/a/dtd/Graph-DB-Sidechain-with-Fluree/352531-48088).

-See you in the townhall chat fellow cardanians!
+See you in the townhall chat fellow Cardanians!
 And all the best!